sablier-labs/docs/docs/solana/accounts-architecture/01-lockup.md

 ---
 id: "lockup"
 sidebar_position: 1
-title: "Sablier Lockup"
+title: "Lockup"
 ---

-This section focuses on the architecture of accounts created or used in the most important instructions of the Sablier Lockup program.
+This section focuses on the architecture of accounts created or used in the most important instructions of the Lockup program.

 ## Account architecture